13 Harrowing Dead by Daylight Player Count Stats to Hook You in 2022

-If you ever were in doubt of Dead by Daylight’s popularity, then this should convince you.
+If you ever were in doubt about Dead by Daylight’s popularity, then this should convince you.
 The game originally came out in 2016, but as mobile gaming continued to grow in popularity, it got iOS and Android versions in 2020.
-If the devs thought all that work was worth it, then who are we to argue!
+If the devs thought all that work was worth it, then who are we to argue?

 Dead by Daylight Players in Numbers

-The game’s been around for a while, so there's lots of numbers to talk about.
+The game’s been around for a while, so there are lots of numbers to talk about.
 We’ll try to keep it simple by taking a look at the really impressive ones.
 For instance, those relating to DbD’s player count.